Introduction to Resilient Dryland Farming Alliance

 - Evaluate the profitability of including cover and alternative crops in wheat-based systems.

-To accomplish these goals, the research team has designed field trials in which variety of cover crops and alternative crops are grown in rotation with winter wheat at CBARC in Umatilla County and Starvation Farms in Morrow County (Table 1).
+To accomplish these goals, the research team has designed field trials in which a variety of cover crops and alternative crops are grown in rotation with winter wheat at CBARC in Umatilla County and Starvation Farms in Morrow County (Table 1).
 In these trials, cover crops (single- and multi-species) and alternative crops are grown during the fallow phase of the WW-SF system.

 Data on various aspects will be collected from these trials to test the suitability of these systems in the region, to identify the best management practices that will improve the profitability and sustainability of wheat-based systems in eastern Oregon (Figure 2).
-Information and data from these trials will be shared through NRCS and OSU extension bulletins, online platforms (websites, webinars, and social media), and field days.
+Information and data from these trials will be shared through NRCS and OSU Extension bulletins, online platforms (websites, webinars, and social media), and field days.

 The data presented here are preliminary.
-Finalized data and observations will be released as peer-reviewed studies, reports, and Extension articles.
+Finalized data and observations will be released as peer-reviewed studies, reports and Extension articles.
 2020-21 was a record drought year, results could vary from a normal rainfall year.
 Conversely, 2021-22 was a relatively wet spring season.

 2021-22 Annual report: Cover Crop trial

 For a reminder of which plants are being evaluated, see Table 1.

 S. Singh1, C. Adams, J. Barroso1, F. Calderon1, J. Gourlie, R. Graebner, K. Harrison, M. Hunt, E. Kriete, D. Larson, S. Machado1*, R. McGee, G. Namdar, L. Pritchett, C. Reardon2, S. Umbarger, D. Wood, and C. Hagerty1*

 1Columbia Basin Agricultural Research Center, Oregon State University, Pendleton, OR.